SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

   <some code>
   yield release (one or more release statements)

-Modeling the preemption of a process in any other pattern may lead to errors or exceptions.
+Modelling the preemption of a process in any other pattern may lead to errors or exceptions.